M-codes/CITS3403-project/README.md

-Before working on this project please do the following: activate venv: source venv/bin/activate download requirements: pip install requirements.txt to run this project: flask run
+Before working on this project please do the following: activate venv: source venv/bin/activate download requirements: pip install -r requirements.txt to run this project: flask run